English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too

 \subsection{Models}

-We use the pretrained \textbf{XLM-R Large} model \citep{conneau2019xlmr} as a starting point for all our experiments, as it currently achieves state-of-the-art performance on many zero-shot cross-lingual transfer tasks.\footnote{XLM-R Large \citep{conneau2019xlmr} is a 550m-parameter variant of the RoBERTa masked language model \citep{liu2019roberta} trained on a cleaned version of CommonCrawl on 100 languages.
-Notably, Yoruba is used in the POS and NER XTREME tasks but not is not in the set of 100 languages.} Details on intermediate- and target-task training can be found in the Appendix.
+We use the pretrained XLM-R Large model \citep{conneau2019xlmr} as a starting point for all our experiments, as it currently achieves state-of-the-art performance on many zero-shot cross-lingual transfer tasks.\footnote{XLM-R Large \citep{conneau2019xlmr} is a 550m-parameter variant of the RoBERTa masked language model \citep{liu2019roberta} trained on a cleaned version of CommonCrawl on 100 languages.
+Notably, Yoruba is used in the POS and NER XTREME tasks but not is not in the set of 100 languages.} Details on intermediate- and target-task training can be found in Appendix \ref{appendix:A}.

-\paragraph{XLM-R} As our baseline, we directly fine-tune the pretrained XLM-R model on each target task's English training data (if available) and evaluate zero-shot on non-English data, following the protocol for the XTREME benchmark \citep{hu2020xtreme}.
+\paragraph{XLM-R} For our baseline, we directly fine-tune the pretrained XLM-R model on each target task's English training data (if available) and evaluate zero-shot on non-English data, closely following the sample implementation for the XTREME benchmark.

 \paragraph{XLM-R + Intermediate Task} In our main approach, as described in Figure~\ref{fig:crosslingual_stilts_method}, we include an additional intermediate-task training phase before training and evaluating on the target tasks as described above.

-We also experiment with multi-task training on all available intermediate tasks but SQuAD.\footnote{Excluded in this draft due to implementation issues.} We follow \citet{raffel2019t5paper} and sample batches of examples for each task with probability $r_m=\frac{min(e_m, K)}{\sum(min(e_m, K)}$, where $e_m$ is the number of examples in task $m$ and $K=2^{17}$ is a size limit constant.
+We also experiment with multi-task training on all available intermediate tasks.
+We follow \citet{raffel2019t5paper} and sample batches of examples for each task with probability $r_m=\frac{min(e_m, K)}{\sum(min(e_m, K)}$, where $e_m$ is the number of examples in task $m$ and the constant $K=2^{17}$ limits the oversampling of data-rich tasks.

-\paragraph{XLM-R + Intermediate-Task Training + MLM} We consider a variant of intermediate-task training where the pretrained XLM-R model is trained on both an intermediate task as well as multilingual MLM simultaneously.
-We treat multilingual MLM as an additional task in the intermediate training phase, and use the same multi-task sampling strategy as above.
+\paragraph{XLM-R + Intermediate Task + MLM} To incorporate multilingual MLM into the intermediate-task training, we treat multilingual MLM as an additional task for intermediate training, using the same multi-task sampling strategy as above.

 \paragraph{XLM-R + Translated Intermediate Task} We translate intermediate-task training and validation data for three tasks and fine-tune XLM-R on translated intermediate-task data before we train and evaluate on the target tasks.